Top Cftc Brokers for 2025

 ig

-Risk Warning 76-85% of retail investor accounts lose money when trading CFDs with this provider.
+Risk Warning 69% - 80% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
 CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
-72.89% of retail investor accounts lose money when trading CFDs with this provider.
+74.12% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
-74-89 % of retail investor accounts lose money when trading CFDs 71% of retail investor accounts lose money when trading CFDs with this provider Losses can exceed deposits Your capital is at risk 82% of retail investor accounts lose money when trading CFDs with this provider.
-You should consider whether you can afford to take the high risk of losing your money.
-Losses can exceed deposits Losses can exceed deposits CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
+75-95 % of retail investor accounts lose money when trading CFDs 71% of retail investor accounts lose money when trading CFDs with this provider Losses can exceed deposits Your capital is at risk Losses can exceed deposits Losses can exceed deposits CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 80% of retail investor accounts lose money when trading CFDs with this provider.
 You should consider whether you understand how CFDs work and whether you can afford to take the high risk of losing your money.
 Spread bets and CFDs are complex instruments and come with a high risk of losing money rapidly due to leverage.
 76% of retail investor accounts lose money when trading spread bets and CFDs with this provider.
 You should consider whether you understand how spread bets and CFDs work, and whether you can afford to take the high risk of losing your money.
+Losses can exceed deposits

 Demo XTB